Anne Marie Anderson: ESPN

 Following graduation from Hofstra, Anderson relocated to Bristol, CT and worked as a production assistant, assignment editor and associate producer on ESPN staples such as SportsCenter, NFL Gameday and Outside the Lines.
-In 1994, she became SportsCenter's Los Angeles Bureau Producer working primarily with Shelley Smith, Andrea Kremer, Mark Schwarz, and Steve Cyphers.
+In 1994, she became SportsCenter's Los Angeles Bureau Producer working primarily with Shelley Smith, Andrea Kremer, Mark Schwarz, and Steve Cyphers among others.
 In 2000, Anderson moved north to be San Francisco Bureau Producer and in 2003 opened an ESPN bureau based in Colorado.
 As a bureau producer Anderson worked in the field on marquee events such as the Super Bowl, NBA Playoffs, Golf's majors, Heavyweight Title fights and six Olympic Games.
 She won three National Emmy awards as part of her work on SportsCenter.

 In 2000, Anderson began to transition from behind the scenes to in front of the camera.
 She did features for NBA Today, SportsCenter and ESPN2.
 In 2003, she became a sideline reporter on college football, track and field and bowling while still maintaining her producing duties and writing Olympic features for ESPN The Magazine.
 Two years later she moved to the game table on live event coverage.
-Although she started as an analyst for volleyball, Anderson quickly transitioned to the Play by Play chair on Olympic sports.
+Although she started as an analyst for volleyball, Anderson quickly transitioned to play by play on more than ten sports.
+She continues to work for ESPN on a per assignment basis as well as on a variety of other networks.